noamlin/react-what-changed/readme.md

 const obj2 = { name: 'John', address: { city: 'Paris' } };
 WD(obj1, obj2);
 ```

+Let's use the same component from reactWhatChanged example.

 Example #2: simple log in a react component
 ```